What Can All Businesses Learn from Sector-Specific Business Continuity Management Standards

 If your industry regulator doesn’t currently compel you to notify them expeditiously after a disruption (of whatever kind), it’s likely they will soon.
 As crises increase in kind, cost, and severity, most regulators are stepping up.

-Having the capability to address these kinds of requirements, which often means procuring business continuity management software, should be an organisational priority.
+Having the capability to address these kinds of requirements, which often means procuring business continuity platform, should be an organisational priority.
 To get you on the road, read up on some of the similarities between CPS 232 and ISO 22301 in our Guide to Understanding CPS 232: